spacemeshos/testnet-guide/coins.md

 # About Smesh and Smidge

-## Overview
-`Smesh` (SMH) is the name of the Spacemesh native cryptocurrency.

-`Smidge` (SMD) is the basic unit of accounting of the Spacemesh platform.
+`Smesh` (SMH) is the name of the Spacemesh native cryptocurrency. `Smidge` (SMD) is the basic unit of accounting of the Spacemesh platform.
 Smidge are used to set transaction fees and in smart contracts.
 One trillion (10^12) Smidge equals to one Smesh.

-## Additional Display Units
+## Additional Units)
-Additional units are used to display large amounts of smidge which are too small to display in Smesh inits.
+Additional units (Denominations) are used for display of large amounts of smidge that are too small to display in Smesh inits.

 `GSmidge` (GSMD) - 1 billion smidge.

 `MSmidge` (MSMD) - 1 million smidge.

 ## Summary